xhyrom/discord-datamining/data/blog/posts/meme-up-some-fun-with-remix/content.md

     <div id="heading-3" class="rich-wrapper">
         <div class="blog-post-content w-richtext">
             <h2><strong>The First of Many Mixes of Remix<br></strong></h2>
-            <p>Nitro members are the first to try out the Remix on mobile, so make sure your mobile app’s all up to date while it’s rolling out!
-Early access availability is currently limited to specific languages, with more language support added in the future.
-Learn more about Remix’s availability at the support article mentioned above.&nbsp;</p>
             <p>Mix, remix, make beautiful artwork or creative abominations — it’s all up to you.
 Show us what you’ve created using Remix, or tell us what you think would make Remix perfect for its final release out of Beta by giving us a shout at <a href="https://twitter.com/Discord">Twitter</a>, <a href="https://instagram.com/discord">Instagram</a> or <a href="https://www.tiktok.com/@discord">TikTok</a>.
-Help us make it be(t)ta!&nbsp;</p>
+Help us make it be(t)ta!</p>
         </div>
     </div>
     <div id="heading-4" class="rich-wrapper">